angrybacon/doomsday-wiki/markdown/chapters/ddft/dd-vs-hate.md

 pass-the-turn pile.
 It doesn't matter if they hit you with discard, since you want the Echo in your graveyard anyway and the other card in hand doesn't matter.
 You'll untap, draw LED, flashback Echo, and win with Oracle.
 Note too the order of the pile here.
-It actually matters, since if something happens nad you can't Echo, you may still be able to win by simply passing a few more turns before you play Oracle.
+It actually matters, since if something happens and you can't Echo, you may still be able to win by simply passing a few more turns before you play Oracle.